ritvikshrivastava/mindmeld-hr-blueprint/custom_scripts/home_assistant.rst

    - Read :doc:`Step 6 <../quickstart/06_generate_representative_training_data>` of the Step-By-Step Guide for best practices around training data generation and annotation for conversational apps.
 Following those principles, create additional labeled data for all the intents in this blueprint and use them as held-out validation data for evaluating your app.
 You can read more about :doc:`NLP model evaluation and error analysis <../userguide/nlp>` in the user guide.

    - To train NLP models for your own HR assistant application, you can start by reusing the blueprint data for generic intents like ``get_info`` and ``get_salary``.
-If you have more information in your HR database then you can create new intents by following the steps above.
+If you have more information in your HR database then you can create new intents and domains to include the new functionality.

 7. Training the NLP Classifiers